Skip to content

 Program Description

-All TAA members complete training in restorative justice, inclusive mentorship, and mental health intervention to ensure that individuals from all identities are embraced and advocated for within biomedical research.
+All TAA members undergo specialized training in restorative justice, effective mentorship, and mental health intervention, equipping them with the skills to foster a supportive research environment where all trainees are valued, empowered, and advocated for throughout their biomedical careers.

 Program Eligibility